dojo/docs/dojo/index.rst

 --------------------------------
 * :ref:`dojo/robot <dojo/robot>`

-  Users who use doh+dojo get the added convenience of dojo.mouseMoveAt instead of computing the absolute coordinates of their elements themselves.
+  Users who use D.O.H. plus Dojo get the added convenience of dojo.mouseMoveAt instead of computing the absolute coordinates of their elements themselves.

   * :ref:`dojo/robotx <dojo/robotx>`

   Loads an external app into an iframe and points dojo.doc to the iframe document, allowing the robot to control it.